hangduykhiem/gravity/README.md

-### Android MVP Core Library
+### Android Core Library

+**Core library** provides starting point to build skeleton structure of Android app.
-This library helps you to establish a good practice to use the Model View Presenter (MVP) pattern in your project following a [Clean Architecture approach](https://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/).
-This library includes basic setup for Dagger2 and Butterknife dependency injection, isolating the basic logic on your fragments and activities.
+It helps you to establish good practice to use the Model View Presenter (MVP) pattern in your Android project following a [Clean Architecture approach](https://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/).
+The library includes basic setup for Dagger2 and Butterknife dependency injection, isolating the basic logic on your fragments and activities.
 A good architectural skeleton will help your application to grow consistently without adding complexities.

 Besides the base architecture guidelines, it includes many utility methods that were found useful for several projects.
 Feel free to contribute by adding your own in the appropriate utility class.
 Read [Contributing](#contributing) section.